LiviaKarolayne/Servlet-Sample3/README.md

-# servlet_3
+# Servlet Sample 3
-Esse repositório faz enivio de dados via get e post, autenticando e validando as informações necessárias
+This repository sends data via get and post, authenticating and validating the necessary information